Convert a Mender Debian image

 MENDER_CONVERT_LOCATION=${PWD}

-Configure the Mender client server configuration
+Configure the Mender Client server configuration

 Hosted Mender is available in multiple regions to connect to.
 Make sure you select your desired one before proceeding.